brgonzlez/panchronos/README.md

 # 4/ TODO

-Extend gene sequences to both ends.

-Add aligner step in filter_gene_alignment with either mafft or clustal.

 Add paired end reads options.

-Add the option to run parsnp instead of pMauve with --aligner

 Add heteroplasmy process before getting genotypes and update heterozygosis values into the updatedNormalized table.

-Maybe add MapDamage to get more metrics after alignment.

-Add options for bcftools related to base quality.

 Make documentation and improve --help message.